 ...you're in a very good place.

 Years ago I started over.
-God was doing amazing things in my life, namely, He had restored the joy of my salvation.
-But in order for me to not lose that joy (having gone along without it for years), He asked me to begin all over again, this time doing things His way, not mine.
-Which sounded good to me, since I'd already seen where my ways led me--to some pretty depressing, sad and lonely places, indeed.
+God was doing amazing things in my life, namely, restoring the joy of my salvation.
+But so that I'd not lose that joy, He asked me to begin all over again, this time doing things His way, not mine.

-So when I agreed to the starting all over thing, something odd and downright strange happened.
-Suddenly, at 36, I felt like a helpless toddler, one whose parent must help her do nearly everything because everything appears too daunting to tackle alone.
+So I agreed that would be best.
+Then suddenly!
+At 36, I felt like a helpless toddler, one whose parent must help her do nearly everything because it all appears too daunting to tackle alone.

-And guess what?
-(As if you can't already tell)...
-Life became incredibly sweet.
-After some months, because I was relying so heavily upon God and Grace for every tiny thing I did, I began to feel I always had a friend beside me.
-I felt like God was always near.
+Why?
+Because I relied so heavily upon God and Grace for every tiny thing, I began to feel I always had a friend beside me.
+Like God was always near.

 Because He was.